-The new Deployment Wizard makes adding your store locator to a site really easy and produces the required code for you to copy and paste.
+The Deployment Wizard makes adding your store locator to a site really easy and produces the required code for you to copy and paste.

 At last, an easy way to add a store locator to your Facebook page!
 Now your customers can use your store locator without ever leaving Facebook.